201st Fighter Squadron: Formation and training

-The Escuadrón Aéreo de Pelea 201 (201st Air Fighter Squadron) was composed of more than 300 volunteers; roughly 30 were experienced pilots and the rest were groundcrew.
+The Escuadrón Aéreo de Pelea 201 (201st Air Fighter Squadron) was composed of more than 300 volunteers; 36 pilots and 264 ground crew.
 The ground crewmen were electricians, mechanics, and radiomen.
 Its formation was prompted by the attack by German submarines against Mexican oil tankers Potrero del Llano and Faja de Oro, that were transporting crude oil to the United States.
 These attacks prompted President Manuel Ávila Camacho to declare war on the Axis powers on May 22, 1942, and to join Brazil as the only two Latin American countries to actually send military forces overseas.

 The squadron left Mexico for training in the United States on July 24, 1944, arrived at Laredo, Texas, on July 25, and moved on to Randolph Field in San Antonio, where the personnel received medical examinations and admission tests in weapons and flight proficiency.
-They received three months of training at Randolph, Foster Army Air Field in Victoria, Texas, and Pocatello Army Air Base.
-The pilots received extensive training in armament, communications and tactics.
+The FAEM pilots received three months of training at Randolph, Foster Army Air Field in Victoria, Texas; while the ground crew was trained at Pocatello Army Air Base in Idaho.
+In October, the pilots joined the ground crew in Idaho and received extensive training in armament, communications and tactics.
+The pilots also were given important instruction in English by Women's Army Corps (WACs) so that the airmen could communicate with control towers and other pilots in the United States.

-The squadron arrived at Majors Field in Greenville, Texas, on November 30, 1944.
-Here, the pilots received advanced training in combat air tactics, formation flying and gunnery.
-The men were honored with graduation ceremonies on February 20, 1945, and the squadron was presented with its battle flag.
+The squadron moved to Majors Field in Greenville, Texas, on November 30, 1944 due to the extreme cold weather in Idaho.
+Here, the pilots received advanced training in combat air tactics, ground attack, instrument flying, navigation and high altitude flight.
+The airmen graduated on February 20, 1945, and the squadron was presented with its battle flag.
 This marked the first time Mexican troops were trained for overseas combat.
 In charge of the group was Colonel Antonio Cárdenas Rodríguez, and Captain First Class Radamés Gaxiola Andrade was named squadron commander.